UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ### Extracting columns by name

-Recall that if we provide a list of column names, `[]` returns the subset of columns with those names.
+Recall that if we provide a list of column names, `[]` returns the subset of columns with those names as a data frame.
 Suppose we wanted to select the columns `language`, `region`, `most_at_home` and `most_at_work` from the `tidy_lang` data set.
 Using what we learned in the chapter on {ref}`intro`, we can pass all of these column